roeszler/filter-maintenance-predictor/README.md

 <summary style="font-size: 1.1rem;"><strong>Splitting Datasets</strong></summary>

 #### Test, Train, Validation Data
-Recalling that the data for this analysis has been provided in a ‘pre-split’ format, we need to attend to the division propr to
+Recalling that the data for this analysis has been provided in a ‘pre-split’ format, we need to attend to the division prior to its use.

+Two main observations can bee seen in the distributions of these datasets
+1. The data has been pre-split into 50 test : 50 train with actual RUL values in the test dataset only.
+2. The data us unevenly distributed between types of dust used in each test

+#### 1. Pre-Split Data

 The primary purpose of splitting the dataset into train, test and validation sets is to prevent the model(s) from overfitting.
 There is no optimal split percentage, however we would typically split the data in a way that suits the requirements and meets the model’s needs.